Here are 27 things to do with the kids this summer

 6. Weekend in Edinburgh

 There’s so much to see and do in the city of Edinburgh that it definitely deserves at least 2 nights.
 Spend the morning touring Edinburgh Castle, take a spooky Witchery Tour and let the little ones get lost in a world of optical illusion at Camera Obscura.
 And when it comes to kid friendly dining, you’ll find a great choice of restaurants down Grassmarket and other areas nearby.
-There are lots of luxurious ways to treat yourself, and for family friendly accomodation in Edinburgh look no further!

 7. Visit the Eden Project in Cornwall